George3d6/initme/README.md

 # Initme

-Utility to help setup python projects/libraries.
+Utility to help setup python projects and libraries.

 ## Usages